 Let's also take a closer look at a number of other things Smith says.
 To start, he tries to spin his recent moves as not having been derived from "this recent scandal."
 What he described as decision made over a year earlier, more accurately refers to inclination and intentions, of which I was privy to at the time.
 The decision itself was made, executed, and announced directly as a result of this so called scandal.
 I was very close to primary ISE organizers at the time.
 As one might expect, there were ample internal struggles amongst the leadership team.
 Chief amongst them were the fact that Wilber repeatedly backed Marc over Smith, and not just in private.
-On December 27th, Wilber published the following statement (see Exhibit 19)-the second of two that he made about the 2011 events-after reviewing the evidence and conversing with multiple parties.32
+On December 27th, Wilber published the following statement (see

-31 Smith, R., 2011, Where I Stand, http://integral-options.blogspot.com/2011/09/robb-smiths-response-to-march-gafni.html
+&lt;sup>32 Smith, R., 2011, Where I Stand, http://integral-options.blogspot.com/2011/09/robb-smiths-response-to-march-gafni.html